SpamExperts/pyzor/docs/server.rst

 user/privilege being the value taken.
 Every file has the following implicit final rule::

-	all : all : deny
+	all : all anonymous : deny

 If this file is non-existant, the following default is used::